bradmccoydev/terraform-cert-practice-questions/Chapters/Understand Terraform Cloud and Enterprise capabilities.md

 It allows for separate state management, for scenarios such as deploying to different environments (test, prod etc.).

 You are configuring a remote backend in the terraform cloud.
-You didn’t create a workspace before you do terraform init.
+You didn’t create a workspace before you do `terraform init`.
 Does it work?

 Terraform Cloud will create it if necessary.
 If you opt to use a workspace that already exists (eg the default workspace), the workspace must not have any existing states.

 # How do you authenticate the CLI with the terraform cloud?

-terraform login
+`terraform login`

 Terraform cloud will be opened and generates a token